- Patients Patients

 Information on collection, storage, and volume

-Aspirate, biopsy, blood, body fluid, nails, skin, sputum, stool, swab of conjunctiva, throat, urine, vaginal
+Aspirate, biopsy, blood, body fluid, nails, skin, sputum, swab of conjunctiva, throat, urine, vaginal

-2 mL or 1 cm³ tissue, 10 mL blood, whole nails, 50 mL body fluid (5 mL CSF), 5 mL aspirates or sputum; skin scrapings may be submitted on Mycosel media (not supplied by LabCorp)
+For optimal recovery: 2 mL or 1 cm3 tissue, 10 mL blood, whole nails, 5-10 mL body fluids and BAL, 3-5 mL CSF, 5 mL aspirates or sputum

 Maintain specimen at room temperature.